jsupino/StarWarsScriptProject/README.md

         nltk.download()

 When the file opens, the first line is skipped, as this line is not necessay for analysis.
-All letters in the file will be lowercased and then split.
+All letters in the file will be lowercased and each line in the script will be split.
 Each line will be organized by line number, character name, and dialogue, and stored in a dictionary.
 This dictionary will then be stored in a list.

 Create a numpy.ndarray of all the character names in the episode.
 These names will be stored in a list.
 Using Counter from collections, the number of lines each character speaks throughout the episode is stored in a dictionary.